 You may customize the form email action with the following settings:

-- Subject: The email subject
+• Subject: The email subject

-- From email address: The email address that shows as the sender
+• From email address: The email address that shows as the sender

-- From name: The name that shows as the sender
+• From name: The name that shows as the sender

-- Reply to email address: In case the recipient replies to the email, this email will be used instead of the “From email address”
+• Reply to email address: In case the recipient replies to the email, this email will be used instead of the “From email address”

-- Email content: In case you want to personalize the email content message.
+• Email content: In case you want to personalize the email content message.
 For the default message containing all the fields, leave this field empty.

-- Error message: The message that will be presented to the site’s user if the email fails for some reason.
+• Error message: The message that will be presented to the site’s user if the email fails for some reason.

 In certain scenarios, it could be useful to get some of the submitted form fields’ content to populate the email action settings.

-To use the submitted data in the settings you just need to grab the field ID (which you’ll find on the fields settings) and wrap it using the syntax: {{form_field_id}}
+To use the submitted data in your form settings, you have copy & paste the unique field ID (which you’ll find at the end of every form field) and wrap it in two curly brackets like this: {{form_field_id}}

-tag in the above fields to insert the URL of the page where the form was submitted.
+Use the {{referrer_url}} in the above fields to insert the URL of the page where the form was submitted.

 Redirect

 This form action redirects the user from the form page to a different page on your site.
-You may set the redirection to the admin area or to a custom URL, and set the redirection to happen only after a specific period of time.
+You may set the redirection to the admin area or to a custom URL and set the redirection to happen only after a specific period of time.

 The Redirect form action is only triggered after all the other actions run successfully.